 I'm just chilling in Cedar Rapids.

-So you know, here's the deal, folks.
+So, you know, here's the deal, folks.

-And there is a different set of rules for uh the the uh ruling elite in this country and the rest of us, because i I listen, I would be in jail.
+And there is a different set of rules for the ruling elite in this country and the rest of us.

-If they found on a computer, like let's say I something happened and they had to go into my computer and they found classified emails on there.
+If they found on a computer, like let's say something happened and they had to go into my computer and they found classified emails on there.

-You're kidding me, I'd be in jail.
+I'd be in jail.

 I'd be charged with this.

-Um let's bring Joe Concha on.
+Let's bring Joe Conch on.

 And Joe, I don't know if you heard me there just a second ago.

-Um, we're we're still kind of talking to see if it gets picked up or not.
+We're still kind of talking to see if it gets picked up or not.

-But uh you used to have a show called The Rap, which I used to be on there all the time.
+But you used to have a show called The Rap, which I used to be on there all the time.

-I would I'd literally I'd love to see him bring that show back.
+Literally, I'd love to see him bring that show back.

 I love that show.